 In a real-world fight however, I may not be ready and willing to fight.
 I may not know my opponents and they certainly don’t have my well-being in mind or any plans of following with expected or proper technique.
 My system will be flooded with adrenaline making it difficult to be calm, and narrowing my field of vision.
 I won’t have the luxury of thinking through my moves and asking for a time out or re-do.
 Ultimately I will have to rely on whatever techniques in my training have become habit.

 This is why it is important to be proactive in your life and develop the skills you feel you need to deal with the various challenges you will face in life.
 The more accessible those skills are at the worst of times, the better equipt we will be to respond effectively.

 Cultivate curiosity and a desire to learn.
 Ask questions and seek out answers.
 Watch TED talks and documentaries.

 Given the allusive nature of transformative change, how then do we recognize it when it happens?

-Generally, such fundamental changes as Becoming will leave a telltale footprint which may not seem so welcoming at first glance.
+Generally, such fundamental changes will leave a telltale footprint which may not seem so welcoming at first glance.
 Things start to break.
 The patterns and systems we have been relying on (consciously or not) suddenly seem to break or not work as expected.
 There is this sense of dissonance.
 It is as if the universe itself is responding differently to us.